Accredited Online Diagnostic Medical Sonography Schools

 Online diagnostic medical sonography programs have similar admissions procedures to on-campus programs and ask applicants to submit the following:

 Please note that some programs may request a resume, letters of recommendation, proof of health insurance, a personal interview, or other application materials.
-Finally, while not common, some schools such as Washburn University require students to already possess an associate degree before being granted admission.
-Because admissions requirements are not the same across all schools, it is important to perform basic research and reach out to program administrators with any questions before making a final decision.
+Finally, while rare, some schools such as Washburn University require students to already possess an associate degree before being granted admission.
+Because admissions requirements are different across all schools, it is important to perform basic research and reach out to program administrators with any questions before making a final decision.

 Curriculum & Specializations in Diagnostic Medical Sonography